 Data usage

 Coralogix provides clear, flexible, and detailed insights into your observability data usage.
-Whether you manage logs, metrics, traces, AI evaluations, or AI guardrails, usage is measured in units—a consistent billing metric that gives you control over your data volume, cost, and performance.
+Whether you manage logs, metrics, traces, or AI usage, consumption is measured in units — a consistent billing metric that gives you control over your data volume, cost, and performance.

 This guide explains how Coralogix calculates, monitors, and reports data usage.
 Learn how to interpret usage statistics, understand your billing model, and use the Data Usage interface and reports to optimize your account.